 Tech and registration open at 7:00 AM, try to be there no later than 7:30 AM.
 The mandatory drivers' meeting is at 8:30 AM, with the goal of cars on-track at 9:00 AM.
 A lunch break occurs mid-day, and we shoot to have everyone at the post-event social by 5:00 PM.

-In PDX, you'll get at least 3, and usually 4, 20 minute sessions on track for an hour or more of track time.
+In TE, you'll get at least 3, and usually 4, 20 minute sessions on track for an hour or more of track time.
 Between on-track sessions you'll have a classroom meeting with the chief driving instructor to get some pointers on technique, and to answer your questions.
 You'll also get some downtime to rest and check your car before heading back out onto the track.

-Club Trials and Track Trials generally run in their own sessions, with a morning 20 minute practice, a 20 minute qualifying session, and two afternoon race sessions.
+Time Trials generally run in their own sessions, with a morning 20 minute practice, a 20 minute qualifying session, and two afternoon race sessions.
 Qualifying sets the order for the start of the race sessions in order to try to give each car as much clear track as possible.
 Race session times are used to determine the winner of the round.

 How do I sign up?

-That's what PDX is for, to learn how your car performs at speed.
+That's what TE is for, to learn how your car performs at speed.
 You will have to pass a technical inspection to make sure your car is safe, no lose objects or parts (your battery needs to be tightly secured, no dash mats or floor mats, anything lose inside the cabin or trunk will need to be removed) and in proper running condition.

 No, unless you drive a convertible.